 - Extremely high and non-negotiable expectations of behaviour

 Our firm belief is that successful learning takes place when students feel safe, confident, respected and valued, and are engaged.
-As such, our schools operate extremely high expectations of behaviour, placing great emphasis on pastoral care and very close links with
+As such, our schools operate extremely high expectations of behaviour, placing great emphasis on pastoral care and very close links with parents.

 Our schools also pride themselves on their sense of community – both within the school itself, and in the wider locality.
 Our students actively support local charity work such as the Isabel Hospice, and maintain strong links with our local primary schools.